OpenKinect/libfreenect2/README.md

     You can go back and forth between the SDK driver and the libusbK driver very quickly and easily with these steps.

-* Build libusb
+* Install libusb

-    Open a Git shell (GitHub for Windows), or any shell that has access to git.exe and msbuild.exe
-    ```
-    cd depends/
-    .\install_libusb_vs2013.cmd
-    ```
-    Or `install_libusb_vs2015.cmd`.
-If you see some errors, you can always open the cmd files and follow the git commands, and maybe build `libusb_201x.sln` with Visual Studio by hand.
-Building with "Win32" is not recommended as it results in lower performance.
+    Download the latest build (.7z file) from https://github.com/libusb/libusb/releases, and extract as `depends/libusb` (rename folder `libusb-1.x.y` to `libusb` if any).
 * Install TurboJPEG

-    Download from http://sourceforge.net/projects/libjpeg-turbo/files, extract it to `c:\libjpeg-turbo64` or `depends/libjpeg-turbo64`, or anywhere as specified by the environment variable `TurboJPEG_ROOT`.
+    Download the `-vc64.exe` installer from http://sourceforge.net/projects/libjpeg-turbo/files, extract it to `c:\libjpeg-turbo64` (the installer's default) or `depends/libjpeg-turbo64`, or anywhere as specified by the environment variable `TurboJPEG_ROOT`.
 * Install GLFW

     Download from http://www.glfw.org/download.html (64-bit), extract as `depends/glfw` (rename `glfw-3.x.x.bin.WIN64` to `glfw`), or anywhere as specified by the environment variable `GLFW_ROOT`.